 You will be able to meet farm animals (in pens so they are safe for all ages), make toys and do some trick or treating while enjoying yourself in a very beautiful natural setting.

-On Friday the 28th and Saturday the 29th, the small town of Felton is the place to be if you or your kids love Thomas the Tank Engine and friends.
+This October, the small town of Felton is the place to be if you or your kids love Thomas the Tank Engine and friends.
 Some of the activities include face painting, story telling, cookie decorating and, of course, photos with Sir Topham Hatt!

 Each ticket also includes a 20-minute train ride for all to enjoy at this scenic and wonderful Halloween event.